Recoskie/JDasm/docs/Basics.md

 <h1 style="clear:left;">Fast binary conversion.</h1>

 Any number base that is a multiple of 2.
 Such as base 4, base 8 (Octal), base 16 (hexadecimal), base 32.
-Can be directly translated to, and from binary.
+Can be directly translated to and from binary.

 <br />